“Your menstrual cycle changes during perimenopause.

 Yes.
 In Menopause: Symptoms & Causes – Symptoms the Mayo Clinic explain:

-“Skipping periods during perimenopause is common and expected.
-Often, menstrual periods will skip a month and return, or skip several months and then start monthly cycles again for a few months.
-Periods also tend to happen on shorter cycles, so they are closer together.
-Despite irregular periods, pregnancy is possible.
-If you’ve skipped a period but aren’t sure you’ve started the menopausal transition, consider a pregnancy test”.6
+“Skipped periods during perimenopause are common and expected.
+Often, menstrual periods skip a month and return.
+Or they skip a few months and then start monthly cycles again for a few months.

 Health Care Provider